10 April 2012

 Soup Fritters!

 The most fabulously impressive thing I ever did with leftover soup was make fritters!
-For a few years (not all of them consecutive!!)
+For a several years (not all of them consecutive!!)
 I ran the kitchen of The Tamarind Club in Tortola and, as anyone who knows Tortola will understand, Sunday’s at the Tamarind Club are hugely busy and no time for mucking about.
 Well …

 … we had a group of regulars who for several days had been verging on having a celebration, I can’t remember what.
 Suddenly just as we were serving the last brunch dishes and cleaning down they decided they needed a party with nibbles that very afternoon.
-So I added handfuls of fresh breadcrumbs to the last couple of portions of the Seafood Chowder, chilled, balled up and fried till crisp.
+So I added handfuls of fresh breadcrumbs to the last couple of portions of the Seafood Chowder, chilled it, balled it up and fried till crisp.
 People, as is typical of People I find, asked for the recipe.
 They only do this when it is almost impossible to give one.

 1 comment: